vatlab/sos/doc/sos_format_v1.md

 input and output files, it will be executed sequentially even in parallel execution mode (with `-j` option).

 If the steps are described with necessary input and output information, steps in SoS workflows can be executed in parallel.
 The following figure illustrates the impact input/output directive on the execution order of workflows.
+Note that a step with unknown `input` (no `input` at present step and no `output` at previous step) can only be executed after all its previous steps are completed can become bottlenecks of the workflow.

 ![workflow execution](workflow.jpg "workflow execution modes")